-There are many reasons why you might be looking for the best yoga podcasts to listen to in 2020.
+There are many reasons why you might be looking for the best yoga business podcasts to listen to in 2023.

 Perhaps you’re a newly qualified yoga instructor looking for some career guidance and inspiration, or you’re a complete newbie to yoga.
 Whatever it is you’re looking for, you can be sure to find it here!